PolitoInc/Autopsy-OPSWAT-Plugin/README.md

 # Autopsy-Opswat-Plugin
 OpSwat hash query plugin for Autopsy forensics platform.
 Requires OpSwat Metadefender Free API credentials.
 # autopsy-OpSwat-plugin
 OpSwat Metadefender hash query plugin for the Autopsy 4.x forensics platform.
-Requires ReversingLabs API credentials.
+Requires OpSwat Metadefender API credentials.

 Please see our blog post for detailed instructions about how to use this OpSwat plugin with Autopsy 4.x: https://www.politoinc.com/single-post/..
 Feel free to open an issue in GitHub or contact us if you encounter any issues or want to suggest a feature.
 We will do our best to respond in a timely manner.